 In all likelihood, the wilting is being caused by watering issues, light issues, soil issues, or having a pot that is too small.
 You can fix these things after doing just a little bit of troubleshooting.

-Once you have an idea of what has been going wrong, it won’t take too long to notice your spider plant getting better.
+Once you have an idea of what has been going wrong, it won’t take too long to start seeing your spider plant getting better.
 Making a few adjustments really can make all the difference in the world.

 Do your best to be mindful of the watering and light requirements of spider plants moving forward.
-You’ll be able to enjoy your spider plants for a long time if you’re vigilant about caring for them.
+You’ll be able to enjoy them for a long time if you’re vigilant about caring for them.